grnair89/GraphQL/README.md

-# GraphQL - A Subgraph Isomorphism algorithm
+# Implementation of Subgraph isomorphism algorithm and optimization techniques on Neo4j graph database

 ## What is this?